 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

-- Labor Code 2922 LC -- Termination at will upon notice; employment for a specified term. ("An employment, having no specified term, may be terminated at the will of either party on notice to the other.
+- Labor Code 2922 -- Termination at will upon notice; employment for a specified term. ("An employment, having no specified term, may be terminated at the will of either party on notice to the other.
 Employment for a specified term means an employment for a period greater than one month.")

 - See Foley v.
 Interactive Data Corp.
 (1988) 47 Cal.3d 654.